-We have additional active collaborations with several other partners.
+We have active collaborations with several partners.
 Under these collaborations, which we enter into in the ordinary course of business, we received or may be entitled to receive upfront cash payments, progress dependent contingent payments and royalties on any net sales of products under the agreements.
 Total future contingent payments to us under all of these current collaborations could exceed \$160.0 million if all potential product candidates achieved all of the payment triggering events under all of our current collaborations (based on a single product candidate under each agreement).
-Of this amount, up to \$68.9 million relates to the achievement of development events, up to \$53.6 million relates to the achievement of regulatory events and up to \$37.5 million relates to the achievement of commercial or launch events.
+Of this amount, up to \$68.9 million relates to the achievement of development events, up to \$53.6 million relates to the achievement of regulatory events and up to \$37.5 million relates to the achievement.